anh-tong/anh-tong.github.io/_posts/2021-11-10-malliavin_calculus.md

 Two main questions that might be interesting are

-- pricing option
+- pricing option: evaluate the price of an option at time $t=0$
-- hedging option
+- hedging option: evaluate the value of an option at maturity.